sandeep231004/Contextual-Retrieval-and-Question-Answering-System/README.md

 ---
 ## Future Improvements
-🔹 **Improve Chunking**: Optimize chunk size dynamically for better context.
+🔹 **Improve Chunking**: Optimize chunk size dynamically for better context or try to use other embedding models like OpenAI Embedding etc...

 🔹 **Enhance Answer Generation**: For contextual and efficient answer generation you can use models like GPT, Llama etc...

 🔹 **Multi-Modal Support**: Extend to PDFs, images, and audio-based retrieval.

 ---